HD60Hz/squad-lab1-store/README.md

         └── invoice.html
 </pre>

-The information that our invoice will hold are :
+The information that our invoice will hold are:
 * Title
 * Invoice id
 * Current date